 There is also a certain risk that an agreement between the home and host company might be classified as a staff loan agreement if certain conditions are met, such staff loan agreement can potentially lead to a violation of German labor and civil laws as well as a rejection of a work visa/permit application.

-The Skilled Worker Immigration Act (FEG), a new law that expands the possibilities for qualified non-EU professionals on employment in Germany, will come into force as of 1 March 2020.
+The Skilled Worker Immigration Act (FEG), a new law that modified the existing immigration regulations and expanded the possibilities for qualified non-EU professionals on employment in Germany, came into force on 1 March 2020.

 The new law expands the framework under which qualified professionals can come to work in Germany by distinguishing between skilled workers who have completed professional training and skilled workers who have an academic education.

 By classifying qualified professionals, the law makes it easier for skilled workers with vocational, non-academic training from non-EU countries/jurisdictions to migrate to Germany in order to work.
-The current legislation for qualified professionals with university degrees will remain in place, with some relaxations of the rules.
+The current legislation for qualified professionals with university degrees remains in place, with some relaxations of the rules.

-The new law also sets stricter obligations for employers who hire Non-EU workers, e.g. notifying the responsible immigration authority within a period of 4 weeks after employment has been terminated prematurely.
-Furthermore, employers are able to initiate an accelerated residence permit application on behalf of the qualified worker, pending power of attorney, with the responsible immigration authority, helping to significantly shorten the duration of the administrative procedure before the visa is issued.
+With the implementation of the FEG, stricter obligations for employers who hire Non-EU workers came into force, in particular the obligation to notify the responsible immigration authority within a period of 4 weeks after employment has been terminated prematurely.
+Furthermore, employers are able to initiate an accelerated residence permit application on behalf of the qualified worker (for local hires only), pending power of attorney, with the responsible immigration authority, helping to significantly shorten the duration of the administrative procedure before the visa is issued.

 In addition to Germany’s domestic arrangements that provide relief from international double taxation, Germany has entered into double tax treaties with approximately 100 countries/jurisdictions to prevent double taxation and allow cooperation between Germany and other tax authorities in enforcing their respective tax laws.
-Each year new treaties are concluded and numerous existing ones are subjected to re-negotiations and amendments.
+Each year new treaties are to be signed and numerous existing ones are subjected to re-negotiations and amendments.

 There is the potential that a PE could be created as a result of extended business travel, but this would be dependent on the type of services performed, the duration, and the level of authority the employee has.